nngvankhanh/nngvankhanh/README.md

 **Hi there, welcome to my Git profile** 👋

 Junior Software Engineer with more than a year of commertial experience.
 I have excellent knowledge in backend development on Java.
-In general worked with monolitic and serverless arthitectures.
+In general worked with monolitic and service oriented arthitectures.
 Big part of my acitities is open-source.

 ## 🛠 Technology Stack
 *   Java/ReactJs languages